Monsters: The Lyle and Erik Menendez Story: Writing

-Monsters: The Lyle and Erik Menendez Story was written by Murphy and Brennan, who co-wrote the majority of the nine-episode season.
-Additional episodes were penned by David McMillan, Reilly Smith, and Todd Kubrak.
+The season was co-written by Murphy, Brennan, David McMillan, Reilly Smith, and Todd Kubrak.

-The season employs a Rashomon-style narrative structure, presenting the murders of José and Kitty Menendez and the brothers' allegations of sexual abuse from multiple conflicting perspectives.
+Through a Rashomon-style narrative structure, the series presents the murders of José and Kitty Menendez and the brothers' allegations of sexual abuse from multiple conflicting perspectives.
 It alternates between the viewpoints of multiple characters, including the Menendez family, defense attorney Leslie Abramson, and journalist Dominick Dunne, among others.
 Murphy described the approach as a deliberate choice to avoid a singular "truth," emphasizing ambiguity in the brothers' abuse claims and the parents' behavior.
 Brennan elaborated on the format's inspiration from Akira Kurosawa's 1950 film Rashomon, noting its utility in true crime storytelling where evidence is contested.
 He highlighted how the format challenges viewers to question media portrayals of the Menendez case.

 The season's fifth episode, titled "The Hurt Man", was written by Brennan and directed by Michael Uppendahl.
 According to Murphy, it was not initially planned as a one-shot episode, but during the writing process, he realized that "the most powerful way to do it would be [...] in one shot so that [viewers] could not look away", as his goal was "to give Erik Menendez his day in court, to talk about what had happened to him uninterrupted, with no bias".
 He stated that the dialogue was based on Erik's documented statements, transcripts, and writings to maintain authenticity.
 Three days prior to the 2023 Writers Guild of America strike, Brennan completed the 34-page screenplay of the episode in one sitting for three hours.
 Koch received the screenplay in June that year, nine months before they filmed the episode in March 2024.
 He stated, "The script became the backbone of my [preparation for the role] because it was the backstory that I didn't have to write for myself, for the character."
 Brennan shared the full screenplay to Deadline in June 2025.